index

 Innovation Cycles and Civilizational Renormalization

-Human civilization oscillates through predictable cycles—discover new mechanism, exploit through rapid innovation, saturate possibilities until diminishing returns trigger crisis, breakthrough to next level.
+Human civilization oscillates through recognizable cycles—discover a new mechanism, exploit through rapid innovation, saturate possibilities until diminishing returns trigger crisis, breakthrough to the next level.
 Fire to agriculture to metallurgy to steam to electricity to computing to artificial intelligence.
-Each cycle follows identical pattern with accelerating frequency.
-The mechanism is thermodynamic.
-Civilizations are information processing systems that approach organizational bankruptcy ηc0.304\eta_c \approx 0.304 through exploitation, triggering phase transitions to new organizational levels.
+Each cycle follows a similar pattern with accelerating frequency.
+The mechanism appears thermodynamic.
+Civilizations behave as information processing systems that approach organizational saturation through exploitation, triggering phase transitions to new organizational levels.

-This article derives the innovation-saturation cycle from information maintenance costs, demonstrates pattern across 12,000 years of human development, calculates current position in AI cycle, and makes falsifiable predictions about breakthrough timing and crisis characteristics.
+This article explores the innovation-saturation cycle through the lens of information maintenance costs, examines patterns across 12,000 years of human development, estimates current position in the AI cycle, and offers testable predictions about breakthrough timing and crisis characteristics.

 The Universal Cycle